 NIST values the linguistic and cultural diversity of our community members.
-Over 50 nationalities are represented, and a wide variety of different languages are spoken.
+Over 70 nationalities are represented, and a wide variety of different languages are spoken.
 Learning opportunities for all students are enriched by our diverse linguistic and cultural communities.

 At NIST we cater to a range of language needs by offering an EAL programme that is fully integrated into our curriculum.
 Upon arrival at NIST, our learners may understand, speak or be literate in more than one language and may have some experience in English, but will require support to acquire academic language proficiency.
 Factors such as age, previous educational experience, knowledge of other languages and levels of literacy in their first language will all impact on the development of children’s language skills and their learning across the curriculum.
-Parents are strongly encouraged to help their children maintain and develop their mother tongues.
+Parents are strongly encouraged to help their children maintain and develop their home languages.
 We are committed to fostering a strong partnership between home and school in order to facilitate language learning.

 EAL in Secondary at a Glance

 - Individuals & Societies (Y7-Y11) and science (Y7-Y9) in-class support

 |DP (Y12-Y13)||No in-class support; students who finish the Middle Years Programme and are still enrolled in the EAL programme will have the opportunity to select English B in the Diploma Programme|

 The PYP at NIST combines social and academic learning, as both equally contribute to future success.
 While the programme integrates all subjects within the IB units of inquiry, it also incorporates distinct subject-based lessons and learning opportunities outside the classroom.